-Q: What is the Amazon ECS Agent and how is it used by AWS Batch?
+Q: What is the Amazon ECS Agent and how is it used by Amazon Batch?

-AWS Batch uses Amazon ECS to execute containerized jobs and therefore requires the ECS Agent to be installed on compute resources within your AWS Batch Compute Environments.
+Amazon Batch uses Amazon ECS to execute containerized jobs and therefore requires the ECS Agent to be installed on compute resources within your Amazon Batch Compute Environments.
 The ECS Agent is pre-installed in Managed Compute Environments.

-Q: How does AWS Batch make it easier to use EC2 Spot?
+Q: How does Amazon Batch make it easier to use EC2 Spot?

-Q. What is the pricing for AWS Batch?
+Q. What is the pricing for Amazon Batch?

-There is no additional charge for AWS Batch.
-You only pay for the AWS Resources (e.g. EC2 Instances) you create to store and run your batch jobs.
+There is no additional charge for Amazon Batch.
+You only pay for the Amazon Web Services Resources (e.g. EC2 Instances) you create to store and run your batch jobs.

-Q: Can I use accelerators with AWS Batch?
+Q: Can I use accelerators with Amazon Batch?

-Q: Why should I use accelerators with AWS Batch?
+Q: Why should I use accelerators with Amazon Batch?

 By using accelerators with Batch, you can dynamically schedule and provision your jobs according to their accelerator needs, and Batch will ensure that the appropriate number of accelerators are reserved against your jobs.
 Batch will scale up your EC2 Accelerated Instances when you need them, and scale them down when you’re done, allowing you to focus on your applications.
 Batch has native integration with the EC2 Spot, meaning your accelerated jobs can take advantage of up to 90% savings when using accelerated instances.

-Q: What accelerators can I use with AWS Batch?
+Q: What accelerators can I use with Amazon Batch?